 Choosing the Right Backup Solution

-The cost of data loss climbed well past $1 million last year, according to a Dell Technologies study that also showed the amount of data organizations store continues to climb and security measures aren’t always keeping up.
+According to a Dell Technologies study, the cost of data loss climbed well past $1 million last year.
+Organizations store a growing amount of data, and security measures aren’t always keeping up.
 Research firm Risk-Based Security called 2019 the “worst year on record” for corporate data breaches.
-Obviously, backing up business-critical data is of high importance.
+Backing up business-critical data is of high importance.

-When considering Cloud backup vs. traditional backups, hard drives and internal servers can still be useful pieces of infrastructure — but Cloud is a great way to ensure the safety of your important data.
-And the right provider can help ensure that your data and infrastructure are always protected.
+Hard drives and internal servers can still be valuable infrastructure when considering Cloud backup vs. traditional backups.
+Still, the Cloud is a great way to ensure the safety of your essential data.
+The right provider can help ensure that your data and infrastructure are always protected.

 AISN offers comprehensive support for your managed cloud backup.
-If you’re ready to make the switch from traditional backups to Cloud, contact our experts today.
+Contact our experts today to learn how to switch from traditional backups to the cloud.